ndnamphuong2210/fisheye_calibration/README.md

 - Detect and refine the circles from raw images and put them into order.
 Samples are shown in target_detection folder.
 - Initialize the internal parameters using threshold and contour extraction
 - Initialize camera pose using back-projection and homography estimation, which still valid for the angle greater than 90° (the p23_model_old.py )
   + The p23_model_old.py uses cv2.solvePnP to estimate the pose.
 However, it is not generally used for lens that is greater then 180°.
-In the code, it works because the points detected from the images is in the 180 degree area.
+In the code, it works because the points detected from the images are within the 180 degree region.
   + The p23_model.py is implemented similar to the paper of Kannala & Brandt's generic camera model and effectively works with high FOV.
 - Optimize all the parameters